Appleton, Maine

 Appleton is a town in Knox County, Maine, United States.
-It is about 15 miles inland from Penobscot Bay and coastal towns such as Camden and Rockland, about 30 miles east of the state capital of Augusta, Maine.
+It is about 15 miles inland from Penobscot Bay and coastal towns such as Camden and Rockland, about 30 miles east of the state capital of Augusta.
 The population was 1,411 at the 2020 census.

 History

-The town was incorporated on January 28, 1829 from the former Plantation of Appleton.
+The town was incorporated on January 28, 1829, from the former Plantation of Appleton.
 The plantation and town was named for Nathaniel Appleton, who was for more than 20 years an officer of the Twenty Associates, the proprietors of Appleton, as well as Camden, Hope, Liberty, and Montville.